 Convertible securities risk: Convertible securities generally tend to be of lower credit quality, and the value of a convertible security generally increases and decreases with the value of the underlying common stock, but may also be sensitive to changes in interest rates.
 A convertible security may also be subject to redemption at the option of the issuer at a price established in the convertible security's governing instrument.
 If a convertible security held by the Fund is called for redemption, the Fund will be required to permit the issuer to redeem the security, convert it into the underlying common stock or sell it to a third party, which could result in a loss to the Fund.
 Additionally, the Fund could lose money if the issuer of a convertible security is unable to meet its financial obligations or declares bankruptcy.

 Interest rate risk: As interest rates rise, the values of convertible securities held by the Fund are likely to decrease and reduce the value of the Fund's portfolio.
 Convertible securities are normally much more sensitive to interest rate changes when they are valued more like the company's bonds than the company's common stock, such as when the conversion price for the convertible security is well above the common stock price.
-Interest rates in the U.S. are at, or near, historic lows, which may increase the Fund's exposure to risks associated with rising rates.
+Interest rates in the U.S. are near historic lows, which may increase the Fund's exposure to risks associated with rising rates.
+Additionally, rising interest rates may lead to increased redemptions, increased volatility and decreased liquidity in the fixed income markets, making it more difficult for the Fund to sell its convertible securities when the Subadviser may wish to sell or must sell to meet redemptions.

 High-yield risk: There is a greater risk that the Fund will lose money because it invests primarily in convertible securities of companies with debt rated below investment-grade.
 These securities are considered speculative because they have a higher risk of issuer default, are subject to greater price volatility and may be illiquid.

 Liquidity risk: The market for convertible securities is less liquid than the market for non-convertible corporate bonds.
-The Fund may at times have greater difficulty buying or selling specific convertible securities at prices the Subadviser believes are reasonable which would be adverse to the Fund.
+The Fund may at times have greater difficulty buying or selling specific convertible securities at prices the Subadviser believes are reasonable, which would be adverse to the Fund.
+Valuation of investments may be difficult, particularly during periods of market volatility or reduced liquidity and for investments that trade infrequently or irregularly.
+In these circumstances, among others, an investment may be valued using fair value methodologies that are inherently subjective and reflect good faith judgments based on available information.